derivia/study-notes/notes/PERSONAL-NOTES.md

 - Reducing redundancy by dividing tables and establishing relationships between them.
 - Splitting up data to remove duplication and improve data integrity.

+## Design

+### Typography

+- Serif
+    - Small projection on the beginning or end of a stroke on a letter.
+    - Use on print media, formal/professional documents.
+- Sans-serif
+    - Doesn't have serifs.
+    - Modern and minimalist, use on digital media.
+- Monospace
+    - All characters with the same width.
+    - Use on grid-based designs, manuals and data tables.

+### Mobile-first

+- Design approach based on start sketching and prototyping the smallest screens first.
+- Working with smaller screens maybe makes the design more content-focused.

 ## Security